“Forgiveness is that smell lavender gives out when you tread on it”

 4) Bees Love It!

-Okay, if you’re allergic to bees this may not be a plus.
-However, the conservationist side of me shines through with this subject.
 Our bees are dying!
 This is a real epidemic that I don’t think people take seriously.
-In whatever I do, I try and consider the environmental impact and how My daily actions can contribute to a better world.
+In whatever I do, I try and consider the environmental impact and how my daily actions can contribute to a better world.
 Lavender attracts bees and gives them that much more to pollinate.
-Although, I guess I could let my dandilions grow.
-I choose to plant lavender to help out our bee population.
+I choose to grow lavender to help out our bee population.
 Every little bit counts.
 If I can help them survive, then why not?
 And, it’s not just bees.
 Lavender attracts butterflies and hummingbirds too.
 Try and consider the wildlife you’re helping when planting a garden, not just how pretty it looks.

 5) It Can Be an Income Stream